shibutf/openg2p-erp/docs/openg2p-admin-guide.md

-# Administrator's Guide for Usage of MOSIP's OpenG2P
+# Administrator's Guide for MOSIP's OpenG2P

-This guide describes the administrator' functions.
+This guide helps the administrators in configuring and using the OpenG2P portal.

+To know more about installation instructions, refer [kubernetes install instructions](https://github.com/mosip/openg2p-erp-docker/tree/develop#installation-on-kubernetes-cluster) and [standalone install instructions](./openg2p-setup-and-install.md).

 After installing the OpenG2P framework, Administrator user is auto created.

-To know more about installation instructions, refer [kubernetes install instructions](https://github.com/mosip/openg2p-erp-docker/tree/develop#installation-on-kubernetes-cluster) and [standalone install instructions](./openg2p-setup-and-install.md).

 ## Glossary